theforeman/forklift/README.md

  * runs with ephemeral database storage (i.e. if you destroy project, data is lost)
  * uses ephemeral storage for Pulp content (i.e. if you destroy project, data is lost)
  * running without any SSL
+ * using forks of some repositories due to needed functionality for this to work

 ## Setup and Installation of OpenShift